CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 18. Sweps can only be made illegal if they can deal damage to a player.

 19. You may not build in the police department, or lock the doors while it is under attack or being raided.

+20. CP has no gang affiliation as they play a separate role in jobs.
+(Killing a fellow CP due to them not being in your gang).

 ## Default Laws Of The Land: